FranzZemen/bsh-jasker/README.md

 ## Current Functionality:

+### Since v.0.1.7

+  - Fixed a closure related defect.
+  - Separated validation code from functional code in JaskerMap.
+Structured the validation code for the expected growth of the config object

 ### Since v.0.1.4

   - State entry tasks implemented.
 You can now define entry tasks that occur when the state is entered.
 However, rollback upon failure is not yet available.
 You'll need to handle that yourself.
 See the JaskerEntryTask api and the entryTasks configuration documentation.